drug-design/course/docs/chapters/protein-structure.md

 ### Length of Proteins

-Most natural polypeptide chains contain between 50 and 2000 amino acid residues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/length-proteins-76a16505'><i class='fa fa-play' aria-hidden='true'></i></button>Most natural polypeptide chains contain between 50 and 2000 amino acid residues.
 Shorter chains are called oligopeptides or simply peptides.
 The following histogram shows the length of the proteins in the E-coli proteome.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/4_2_0_0_1.png){: loading=lazy }
 ### More than One Polypeptide Chain

-Some proteins contain a single polypeptide chain, whereas others may aggregate to form dimeric, trimeric and multimeric clusters.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/more-than-one-polypeptide-chain-df7ef988'><i class='fa fa-play' aria-hidden='true'></i></button>Some proteins contain a single polypeptide chain, whereas others may aggregate to form dimeric, trimeric and multimeric clusters.
 The polypeptide chains in these clusters can be either identical or different.

 ![](https://media.drugdesign.org/course/protein-structure/4_3_0_0_1.png){: loading=lazy }
 ### Conjugated Proteins

-There are proteins that incorporate non-peptidic molecules in their overall structure, either bonded covalently or positioned by other forces.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/conjugated-proteins-00db3964'><i class='fa fa-play' aria-hidden='true'></i></button>There are proteins that incorporate non-peptidic molecules in their overall structure, either bonded covalently or positioned by other forces.
 These are called conjugated proteins, and the non-peptide components are referred to as prosthetic groups.
 The prosthetic moieties play an essential role in protein function.
 Conjugated proteins are classified according to the chemical nature of their prosthetic group.
 For example:
 *[moieties]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/protein-structure/4_4_0_0_1.png){: loading=lazy }
 ### Examples of Conjugated Proteins

-Examples of known structures of conjugated proteins are shown here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/examples-conjugated-proteins-17c0798f'><i class='fa fa-play' aria-hidden='true'></i></button>Examples of known structures of conjugated proteins are shown here.
 The protein is visualized by a ribbon representation with relevant residues represented by sticks.
 The prosthetic group is shown in a "ball and stick" representation.

 ![](https://media.drugdesign.org/course/protein-structure/conjugated_protein.gif){: loading=lazy }